MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab08_Convert HL7v2 and C-CDA to FHIR.md

 In today's health industry, the FHIR R4 format has become the standard medium for storage and exchange of health data.
 As FHIR interoperability spreads throughout the industry, health IT operations are deploying conversion pipelines for ingesting and transforming legacy data formats into FHIR.
 Two of the most common legacy formats in use are **HL7v2** (see https://www.hl7.org/implement/standards/product_brief.cfm?product_id=185) and **C-CDA** (see https://www.healthit.gov/topic/standards-technology/consolidated-cda-overview).
 In this lab, we will explore how to convert data from these formats into FHIR using the Microsoft health data platform.

-## Learning objectives

-In this lab, you will:

-- Specify API request parameters for converting data into FHIR

-- Prepare/clean data for conversion into FHIR

-- Make API calls to convert HL7v2 and C-CDA data into FHIR

 ## Exercise 1: Prepare an API request to convert HL7v2 into FHIR